callum-hart/mono/misc/documentation notes.md

 **Public**

-Public properties can only be modified by pseudo and modifier classes derived from descendant selectors.
+Public properties can only be modified by pseudo and modifier classes derived from ancestor selectors.

 *Pseudo-class example:*